dataviscourse/tutorials/lectures/lecture-git.md

  * All operations (history, commit, branches) require server connection.
  * The traditional model: CVS, SVN, etc.
  * Pros:
-   * Simple
+   * Simple for small projects.
  * Cons:
-   * Complex for larger projects
+   * Complex for larger projects.
         * Who is allowed to write?
-   * Difficult for community projects
+   * Difficult for community projects.
         * How do you apply changes that someone outside your team made?